What is Technology Management?

 IT managers usually possess a strong technology background, a solid understanding of business practices and a bachelor’s degree in technology or computer science.

 Entry-level positions might include junior positions in database development, website development, analysis or programming.
 Those with a bachelor’s degree or master’s degree in technology could advance to supervisory roles in customer support departments and project management positions.
+Learn more about how to become an IT manager (or computer and information systems manager) and find out what you need to do to earn a managerial position in IT.

-If you enjoy solving problems, working with the latest technology, directing projects and motivating people, then a career in technology management could be the right fit for you
+If you enjoy solving problems, working with the latest technology, directing projects and motivating people, then a career in technology management could be the right fit for you.